Groom Speech Help A-Z

 L is for Length

-Stop sniggering at the back, length is very important.
-Too long and the guests will be bored, too short and your wife will feel short-changed.
-1,300 words spoken at an average pace will give you 8-10 minutes of material.
-Under 5 or over 10 mins and we’re entering the danger zone.
+Basically, too long and the guests will be bored, too short and your wife will feel short-changed.
+1,300 words spoken at an average pace will give you roughly 8 minutes.
+Under 5 or too much over 10 mins and we’re entering the danger zone.

 M is for Material

 Brainstorm as many lines, ideas and stories as you can before writing the speech.
 Don’t dive into the speech straight away.
-You need a big block of marble before you can start sculpting.
+You need a big block of marble before you can start sculpting your masterpiece.

 N is for Notes

-There is nothing wrong with reading a prepared speech or using cue cards.
+It’s perfectly fine to read out a prepared speech or use cue cards.
 Do what feels right for you.
 And don’t do your speech without notes just for plaudits.
-It’s the words that count not the delivery system.
+Make your words memorable not a memory test.

 O is for Order

-If you’re worried about this, just remember the classic three-act structure: beginning, middle and end.
+Don’t over-complicate it.
+Remember the classic three-act structure: beginning, middle and end.
 Start your groom speech with one or two ice-breakers before the welcomes and thanks, move on to main stories in the middle, save the most heartfelt moments for the end, do the toast and you’re done.
+Just the Best Man’s speech to worry about now…!

 P is for the Proposal